-Norway is one of the best providers of universal, affordable childcare.
-It combines 'a legal guarantee to a place for all children with fees that are both low overall and income related'.
-In Norway childcare provision is made up with a mix of public, private and voluntary organisations.
+Every family with children under school age should have a right to high quality, genuinely affordable childcare.
+Norway sets an example, combining 'a legal guarantee to a place for all children with fees that are both low overall and income related'.
+Services are provided by a mix of public, private and voluntary organisations.
 The state covers 85% of childcare costs and limits fees to ensure affordability.
-It maintains a high quality of service through regulations on staff qualifications, limits to profit extraction and ensures that parents sit on kindergarten boards.
+It maintains high quality by regulating staff qualifications, limiting profit extraction and ensuring that parents sit on kindergarten boards.
 Among developed countries, Norway consistently ranks in the top 5 for child wellbeing.